AppalCart

 AppalCART (Appalachian Campus Area Rapid Transit) is a free public bus network located in Boone, North Carolina.
 It provides fare-free fixed route and paratransit service throughout Appalachian State University and Boone, as well as low-fare van service to other towns within Watauga County.
 In 2013, AppalCART reported a ridership of 1,712,873 passenger trips.
+In 2019, it reported 1,938,321 trips.
+This number has dipped to 1.5 million trips in 2024.
+These trips resulted in 900,000 miles of public transit in 2024.

 AppalCART is governed by an 8-member board.
 The current chairman of the board is Quint David.
 It receives its funding from a mix of federal, state, local, and Appalachian State University funds.

+In 2022, Appalcart unveiled a new 45 foot electric bus, one of the first in the state of North Carolina.
+Electric busses in the system are expected to grow in future years.
+AppalCart is working towards expanding their electric fleet, and hopes to have the fleet be 100% electric by 2037.

+As of July 2025, AppalCART has announced the addition of a double-decker bus, set to operate in August 2025.